 \subsection{Discovering an Inductive Invariant}

-The inductive invariant that we developed for \textit{MongoRaftReconfig} is referred to as $MRRInd$ and consists of 20 high level conjuncts, shown in Figure \ref{fig:inductive-invariant}.
-Its full definition is given in 162 lines of TLA+ code, and is provided in the \textit{MongoRaftReconfigIndInv.tla} file of our supplementary material.
-The conjuncts of $MRRInd$ are described in more detail below, in Section \ref{sec:inv-structure}.

 Discovering such an inductive invariant for a protocol of this complexity is non-trivial.
 To our knowledge, this is the first inductive invariant proposed for a dynamic reconfiguration protocol that is built on a Raft based replication system.
 The discovery of $MRRInd$ took approximately 1-2 human months of work and it involved repeated efforts of iteration and refinement.

-To aid in this discovery process, we leveraged a technique proposed in \cite{lamport2018using} that utilizes the TLC model checker to probabilistically verify candidate inductive invariants.
+To aid in this discovery process, we leveraged a technique proposed in \cite{lamport2018using} that utilizes the TLC explicit state model checker \cite{tlcmodelchecker} to probabilistically verify candidate inductive invariants.
 If a candidate $Inv$ is not inductive, the TLC model checker can, with some probability, report a \textit{counterexample to induction}.
 A \textit{counterexample to induction} is a state transition $s \rightarrow t$ satisfying $MRRNext$, where $s$ satisfies $Inv$ and $t$ violates $Inv$.
 These counterexamples are helpful to understand why a candidate invariant fails to be inductive, and how it may need to be modified or strengthened further.
 This probabilistic method can only be used on finite protocol instances, and it does not provide a proof that an invariant is inductive.
 Nevertheless, the technique proved to be highly effective, as it helped us to discover an inductive invariant that we eventually proved formally correct using TLAPS, as discussed more in Section \ref{sec:tlaps-proof}.
 Furthermore, we did not discover any errors in our inductive invariant during the TLAPS proof process.